boazsegev/iodine/README.md

 ### Logging

-To enable performant logging from the command line, use the `-v` (verbose) option:
+To enable performant HTTP request logging from the command line, use the `-v` (verbose) option:

 ```bash
 bundler exec iodine -p $PORT -t 16 -w -2 -www /my/public/folder -v
 ```

-Iodine will cache the date and time String data when answering multiple requests during the same time frame, improving performance.
+Iodine will cache the date and time String data when answering multiple requests during the same time frame, improving performance by minimizing system calls.

 ### Static Files and Assets